quxios/QSpriteEditor/README.md

 1. Download or Clone the repo
 2. Open command prompt and cd to the folder containing package.json ( not the package.json inside the app folder! )
 3. Install the dependencies by using the cli

-...`npm install`
+ `npm install`
-4. Run the app with electron by using the cli ...`electron .`
+4. Run the app with electron by using the cli

+ `electron .`

-...( That's assuming you're in the package.json directory, if not cd to that directory ) ...or with dev tools run
+ ( That's assuming you're in the package.json directory, if not cd to that directory )

+ or with dev tools run

-...`electron . --dev`
+ `electron . --dev`

 **From download**